 This led Paragon Vision Sciences, Inc., an Arizona-based manufacturer of specialty contact lenses, to partner with NASA’s Langley Research Center in 1993 to perfect a process for developing contact lenses.

 The result of Paragon and NASA’s experiments was the Hyperfuried Delivery System (HDS) contact lens.
 HDS contact lenses gas-permeable contact lenses, so they don’t contain water.
-They are resistant to deposit and bacteria buildups.
+They are resistant to deposits and bacteria buildups.
 They are also rigid, allowing them to maintain their shape and making them easier to handle than soft contact lenses.
 Furthermore, Paragon’s HDS contact lenses are much more oxygen-efficient than other types of contact lenses.